This small shrine honors Ebisu, the god of prosperity. Naturally, it's a popular spot with local businesspeople.

 584 Komatsu-chō, Yamatoōji-dōri, Shijo-sagaru, Higashiyama-ku · interesting places nearby

-Founded in 1202 by the monk Eisai, Kenin-ji is the oldest Zen temple in Kyoto.
-It's an island of peace and calm on the border of the boisterous Gion nightlife district and it makes a fine counterpoint to the worldly pleasures of that area.
-The highlight here is the fine and expansive kare-sansui (dry landscape) garden.
-The painting of the twin dragons on the roof of the Hōdō hall is also fantastic; access to this hall is via two gates with rather puzzling English operating instructions (you'll see what we mean).
-It's at the southern end of Hanami-kōji street.
+Founded in 1202 by the monk Eisai, Kennin-ji is the oldest Zen temple in Kyoto.
+It is an island of peace and calm on the border of the boisterous Gion nightlife district and it makes a fine counterpoint to the worldly pleasures of that area.
+The highlight at Kennin-ji is the fine and expansive karesansui (dry-landscape rock garden).
+The painting of the twin dragons on the roof of the Hōdō hall is also fantastic.